temporalio/documentation/docs-src/cloud/how-to-setup-export.md

 - `--namespace` : The Namespace to configure export for.
 - `--sink-name`: The name of the export sink.
-- `--role-arn`: The ARN of the AWS IAM role to use for the AWS CloudFormation stack that has write permission to the S3 bucket.
+- `--role-arn`: The ARN of the AWS IAM role to use for the CloudFormation stack that has write permission to the S3 bucket.
 - `s3-bucket-name`: The name of the AWS S3 bucket.

 For example: